Crowgers/sponsor-clyons/blackjack_assignment/README.md

 ## Footnotes
 <sup>1</sup> This is to take advantage of "Generic type annotations" that
-are optional but are clear and thus used extensively
+are optional but are clear and thus used extensively.</br>
 <sup>2</sup> Unfortunately one of the downsides to python is that, beyond
 version 2.x.x & 3.x.x, effective version management requires a 3rd party
 tool (E.g. pyenv, pipenv or docker) to manage available python interpreters.